Albie Thomas: Profile

 |Two Miles WR: Thomas about to surge past a tired Elliott.|

 Then it was back to Dublin’s Santry Stadium for a Two Miles race.
 “On the plane to Dublin, Percy asked me if I would pace the Mile and Herb would pace my Two Miles the next night.
 Well, I had run a Mile in Belfast and the next day I ran my 3 mile WR.
 So thought, what the heck, and agreed.”
 (Thomas, letter to Bob Phillips, October 8, 2010) In a packed Santry Stadium, Albie did his job well.
-Although his first lap was a trifle fast (56.0), he took the filed through 880 in a perfect 1:58.
+Although his first lap was a trifle fast (56.0), he took the field through 880 in a perfect 1:58.
 Thomas however wasn’t one to give up.
 He held on after Elliott and Lincoln flew by and was still third going into the last bend.
 And although he was then passed by Halberg and Delany, he surprised himself with a 3:58.6 clocking.
-It was his first four-minute mile, and he had also helped Elliott to shatter the WR by 2.8 seconds.
+It was his first four-minute mile, and he had also helped Elliott to shatter the world record by 2.8 seconds.

 Working Family Man